 How Does a Smart Contract Work?

-Right now, smart contracts are essentially possible because of ethereum.
-While they’re theoretically possible on the bitcoin blockchain, it’s very hard to write anything into the blockchain, because the scripting language is so complex.
-By contrast, ethereum was designed with a simpler language that makes it easier for people to code in their own programs.
-That’s not to say there isn’t a learning curve, but it’s far more possible to learn how to write script in ethereum than in other blockchains.
+Right now, smart contracts are essentially possible because of Ethereum.
+While they’re theoretically possible on the Bitcoin blockchain, it’s very hard to write anything into the blockchain, because the scripting language is so complex.
+By contrast, Ethereum was designed with a simpler language that makes it easier for people to code in their own programs.
+That’s not to say there isn’t a learning curve, but it’s far more possible to learn how to write the script in Ethereum than in other blockchains.
 Even so, you may want to find an experienced developer if you’re trying to design a smart contract from scratch.

 As for what the code actually accomplishes, the analogy frequently offered is that it’s like a vending machine.
 When you think about it, the average transaction at a vending machine is actually triggering a code that fulfills a sort of contract.
 When you put in, say, $1, and click the button for a coke, the machine knows to accept the payment and release the soda in question.
 It’s a simple “if _____, then _____” transaction.
 This is the same sort of function that is coded into a smart contract, such that all involved parties can be assured that when a given condition is met, a given result is triggered.

 Because the concept is ultimately so simple, a smart contract can be conceivably used for just about any kind of deal or transaction.
 There are some prominent examples that have been either suggested or implemented, and they include the following:

 - Real Estate and Rent Transactions – Where property is concerned, some have begun to think of smart contracts as a substitute for escrow.
 It can be written into a contract that given amounts are paid at agreed-upon times and that in return property deeds are supplied or upheld.